 The battle ended with the destruction of most of the Soviet armoured forces of General Polkovnik Fyedor I. Kuznetsov’s North-Western Front, and this opened the way for the Germans to attack toward the crossings of the Daugava (Western Dvina) river.
 The fighting around Raseiniai was one of the main battles of the initial phase of 'Barbarossa', generally known in Soviet historiography as the 'Border Defensive Battles Operation' (22/27 June 1941) as part of the larger 'Baltic Strategic Defensive Operation'.

 Staging in East Prussia before the launch of 'Barbarossa', Heeresgruppe 'Nord' was the northern of three German army groups committed to 'Barbarossa'.
 Heeresgruppe 'Nord' comprised Generaloberst Ernst Busch’s 16th Army, Generaloberst Georg von Küchler’s 18th Army and Hoepner’s 4th Panzergruppe.
-The Germans had 20 infantry divisions, three Panzer and three motorised divisions, and tactical air support was provided by Generaloberst Alfred Keller’s Luftflotte I.
+In overall terms, the Germans had 20 infantry, three Panzer and three motorised divisions, and tactical air support was provided by Generaloberst Alfred Keller’s Luftflotte I.

 The Soviet military control over the area of the three Baltic republics, in which Heeresgruppe 'Nord' would be deployed, was exercised by Kuznetsov’s Special Baltic Military District, on 22 June renamed as the North-Western Front.
 The front had the 8th Army and 11th Army in its first echelon, with the 27th Army in its second echelon, and in all comprised 28 infantry, four tank and two motorised divisions.